 This community reality of the early days made the ‘Stories of Becontree’ project to focus on uncovering personal and family stories and exploring the urbanization and transformation of the Estate’s community spaces along the years.
 The aim was to record the life of the past and create a legacy for the local community in Dagenham by inspiring people to act together and improve their life of today.
 Due to the high levels of deprivation and illiteracy among population in Barking and Dagenham (this borough has the lowest average income in London Metropolitan Area), an oral history approach was seen as most appropriate to capture the stories of local people.
 The use of the medium of film has also been selected to creatively engage with young people and produce an output that lasts in time.

 We ran the project between July and September 2013.
 Initially, 15 young people aged 14-19 living in different wards of the estate signed up and most of them (12) were committed for three months to taking part in the project.
 In addition to our community focus, the support of volunteers and the involvement of young people from disadvantaged backgrounds added more value to our project.
-Recruited or referred by a wide range of agencies (youth crime prevention services, social care agencies and targeted school units and colleges), young people became part of the group on a first come first served basis and the project was aided by an appointed film-maker and four volunteers who took on marketing, outreach and accreditation roles.
+Recruited or referred by a wide range of agencies (youth crime prevention services, social care agencies, targeted school units, local schools and colleges), young people became part of the group on a first come first served basis and the project was aided by an appointed film-maker and four volunteers who took on marketing, outreach and accreditation roles.
 The project finally formed and delivered a range of opportunities and activities for different ages to get involved in their local heritage.

 - Using collections, archives and historical resources.